philbowsher/PharmaSUG-2018-Intro-R-4-Drug-Development-Workshop/README.md

-# Intro-Shiny-RMD-Research-Drug-Development by Phil Bowsher on Sun, April 29th, 2018
+# Intro-Shiny-RMD-DB-Drug-Development by Phil Bowsher on Sun, April 29th, 2018

 Live Presentation is here: